Hitomiblood/ProjectsDataScienceMaster/Proyecto_TFM/README.md

 ### Recent Progress:
 - Labeled all images of the ROI obtained from the first frame of all videos.
 - Created the YAML configuration file.
 - Trained several models to predict the heads and selected the best one.
+You can find de outputs [here](https://unirioja-my.sharepoint.com/:f:/g/personal/migomesu_unirioja_es/ElyDA73dvDhAqUoLGP0bpPkBf57Ab0ijHoMZ9LXmOpyZJQ?e=1cQxOh).

 <p align="center">
   <img src="Models\HeadTailDetec\ComparacionModelos.jpg" alt="Models Results">